akzaidi/minecraft_workshop/README.md

 ## IMPORTANT: Local Setup

+Three computers with the Minecraft client will be provided during the workshop.
+However, it is recommended you bring your own Windows / MacOS computer and install python 2.7 and the Minecraft client by following the instructions below (Minecraft servers will be created by the instructor):

-If you are bringing in your own computer, please follow the following steps to set up your client:
+If you are bringing in your own computer, please follow the following steps to set up your client (**installation will take roughly ~30 minutes**):

 1. Download miniconda from [here](https://conda.io/miniconda.html)
 1. Open a conda prompt and type
     ```bash
     conda create -n teachcraft python=2.7
     ```
-1. Clone or download the repository:
+1. Activate the conda environment:
     ```bash
+    conda activate teachcraft
+    ```
+1. Clone or download the repository (~200MB, will take some time so please be patient :sweat_smile:):
+    ```bash
     git clone https://github.com/akzaidi/minecraft_workshop.git
     ```
+    - if you don't have `git`, you can download the repository by visiting [the following link](https://github.com/akzaidi/minecraft_workshop/archive/master.zip) and downloading it as a zip file to a location of your choice and then extract (using a program such as [7zip](https://www.7-zip.org/download.html))
-1. Navigate to the minecraft workshop using the prompt
+1. Navigate to the minecraft workshop client directory using the `conda` prompt
     * On windows:
-        ```bash
+        ```CMD
-        chdir minecraft_workshop\TeachCraft-ClientLauncher
+        chdir minecraft_workshop\client_launcher
         python launcher.py
     * On macOS/Linux:
         ```bash
-        cd minecraft/TeachCraft-ClientLauncher
+        cd minecraft/client_launcher
         python launcher.py
         ```
+    * Make a note of the username you entered when prompted

 The first time you run the launcher it will take some time.
 The following sessions should be quick.